hmxmilohax/rb3-pc/_english/troubleshooting.md

 	*	Set your computer to the [[High Performance power plan]](https://help.ableton.com/hc/en-us/articles/115000211304-Using-the-High-performance-power-plan-Windows-).
 	*   Go back to the [[Custom Configuration setup section]](https://hmxmilohax.github.io/rb3-pc/english/customconfiguration#changing-a-custom-configuration) and apply suggested low performance tweaks.
 	*   Disable Post Effects in Deluxe Settings.
-	*	If you motherboard has a Realtek audio, try [[installing the latest driver]](https://realtek-download.com/download-hd/).
+	*	If your motherboard has a Realtek audio chip (most computers), try [[installing the latest driver]](https://realtek-download.com/download-hd/).
 This is a [[known issue]](https://github.com/RPCS3/rpcs3/issues/14648) where using the default "High Definition Audio" driver doesn't use all threads.
 	*	Close out the dedicated Discord client and open it up in your browser or on your phone.
 You can also try an alternative Discord client [[like Vesktop]](https://github.com/Vencord/Vesktop), but I claim no responsibility for your Discord account.

 *   **_"Characters have glitchy flying instruments and accessories."_**